 Note that, once dependencies are present, some portion of the work will inevitably be non-parallelizable.
 In fact, no subset of independent tasks may exist at all, as when computations are inherently sequential.

-A prominent example with dependencies between iterations is reductions.
-To still benefit from parallelization in this case, the computation must be restructured.
-The standard approach is to divide the data into chunks, perform partial reductions on each chunk in parallel, and then combine the partial results in a final reduction step.
-This transformation removes the original dependency between iterations, since each partial reduction now operates on a disjoint subset of the data.
+A common technique that exhibits dependency between iterations is reductions.
+To still benefit from parallelization despite this dependency, its computation must be reorganized.
+The typical strategy is to partition the data into chunks, perform a partial reduction on each chunk in parallel, and then combine the partial results in a final reduction step.
+This restructuring removes the original dependency between iterations, since each partial reduction now operates on a disjoint subset of the data.

-To illustrate, we compute the sum of elements of a vector x.
-The implementation follows a variant of the partitioning techniques discussed earlier, using ChunkSplitters to divide the data into independent segments.
+To illustrate, let's compute the sum of elements of a vector x.
+The implementation relies on the ChunkSplitters package to divide the data into independent segments.

 x = rand(10_000_000)